itsseanl/wp-boilerplate/README.md

 # wp-boilerplate
 My WordPress workflow.
-Developed in large part with [Jon Powers](https://github.com/jpowersdev) and tools introduced to me by [AJ Jardiah](https://github.com/AjDigitalDesign)
+Developed in large part with [Jon Powers](https://github.com/jpowersdev) and utilizes a number of tools introduced to me by [AJ Jardiah](https://github.com/AjDigitalDesign)

 ## Step 1: Install Docker